mcwumbly/spec/lifecycle.md

 # Buildpack Interface Specification

-This document specifies the interface a buildpack must implement to be compatible with the [lifecycle](#lifecycle.md).
+This document specifies the interface between a single lifecycle and one or more buildpacks.

 A lifecycle is a program that uses buildpacks to transform application source code into an OCI image containing the compiled application.

+This is accomplished in four phases:

+1. **Detection,** where an optimal selection of compatible buildpacks is chosen.
+2. **Analysis,** where metadata about OCI layers generated during a previous build are made available to buildpacks.
+3. **Build,** where buildpacks use that metadata to generate only the OCI layers that need to be replaced.
+4. **Export,** where the remote layers are replaced by the generated layers.

+The `ENTRYPOINT` of the OCI image contains logic implemented by the lifecycle that executes during the **Launch** phase.

 ## Table of Contents